kyleerhabor/sampled/README.md

 Coming soon...

-Forward is highly inspired by the [Meta music tag editor][meta] and [Doppler music player][doppler].
+Sampled is highly inspired by the [Meta music tag editor][meta] and [Doppler music player][doppler].

 ## Use

 > [!NOTE]
 >
-> Forward is in development and has limited feature support.
+> Sampled is in development and has limited feature support.

 > [!IMPORTANT]
 >
-> Forward has not been notarized by Apple.
+> Sampled has not been notarized by Apple.
 To run the app, open the app and [follow these instructions][apple-notarization-bypass].

 You can either download a release of the app from the [Releases][releases] page or build the project from source in Xcode.